 In the fall of 2010, Yale University Art Gallery organized an ambitious, touring retrospective.
 This international, multi-venue retrospective highlighted Adams’s four decades of work.
 The retrospective began in Vancouver, British Columbia and traveled to the Denver Art Museum, the Los Angeles Museum of Art, Museo Nacional Centro de Arte Reina Sofia in Madrid, the National Media Museum in the United Kingdom, and the Jeu de Paume, Paris.

-In May of 2014, Adams was elected to the American Academy of Arts and Letters.
 His works are included in major museum collections worldwide.